-Note: If you have two hearing instruments with the Ear to Ear Synchronization function enabled, volume control adjustments to one instrument will automatically repeat in the second instrument.
+Note: If you have two hearing instruments with the Ear to Ear Synchronization function enabled and you have the Multifunction Button set for volume control functionality, volume adjustments to one instrument will automatically repeat in the second instrument.
 When a volume control adjustment is made in one instrument, you will hear a confirmation beep.
 A beep in the second instrument will follow.